-Now start placing your ruffle.
+Now start placing your ruffle

-Brush the cake surface with some water – Not too much just enough to make it tacky.
+- Brush the cake surface with some water – Not too much just enough to make it tacky.
 Too much water will make the ruffle move around and less water will not make them stick firmly.
 Don’t worry you will get a hang of it as you go.

-You can start from the inside out or from the outside in… I found this method from the middle works more better for me.
+- You can start from the inside out or from the outside in… I found this method from the middle works more better for me.

 - As you can see the bottom of your ruffle actually sits snug on the cake.
 Use the small side of your ball tool or the back of your paint brush to help press the ruffles – be gentle and don’t poke holes into the cake.

-Make a second ruffle exactly the same as the first and continue with the spiral as you did the first.
+- Make a second ruffle exactly the same as the first and continue with the spiral as you did the first.

 Make the center

-Now for the center I made the ruffle just the same way as above but I made the spiral in my hand and then stuck it in place on the cake nesting it neatly inside the above ruffles made.
+- Now for the center I made the ruffle just the same way as above but I made the spiral in my hand and then stuck it in place on the cake nesting it neatly inside the ruffles made.

-You can make two or even three more until you reach the top edge of your cake.
+- You can make two or even three more until you reach the top edge of your cake.